 Virtual devices

-A virtual device can emulate a physical device, or it can provide functionality like that provided by a physical device without emulating any specific physical device.
+A virtual device can emulate a physical device, or it can provide functionality like that provided by a physical device without emulating any specific device.

 Virtual devices (or vdevs) exist only in virtualized environments.
-To use a vdev, the guest requires a driver, just as it would require a driver to use a physical device in a non-virtualized environment.
+To use a vdev, a guest requires a driver, just as it would require a driver to use a physical device in a non-virtualized environment.

 The guest requires a device driver for each vdev it will use.